 Alright, now let’s explore WordPress themes as they relate to the difference between WordPress.org and WordPress.com.

-WordPress.org even gives you the option to upload your own themes (build by a web developer), giving you near limitless potential with your blog’s visual appearance.
+WordPress.org even gives you the option to upload your own themes (built by a web developer), giving you near-limitless potential with your blog’s visual appearance.

 WordPress.com on the other hand, offers some themes, but not as many as you can get through WordPress.org.

 There are currently 140 free themes and 184 premium themes, which is still quite a lot for a new blogger to choose from.